 The discussion of white nationalism as a serious threat to anyone is entirely disingenuous.
 Illegal aliens in the United States murder more American citizens every year than do white nationalists.
 Are Illegal aliens then not a greater threat than white supremacists?
 For asking the question, one would be labeled a racist by the progressive left.

 The question Democratic presidential candidates should be asked when they raise the subject of white nationalism and white supremacy – which they certainly will, at every possible occasion over the next few months – is this: At what point does any one particular group, or followers of any specific ideology, become a “threat”?
-If this is just about body counts, then we, as a country, need to deal with Islamism and illegal immigration before we get to fearing the ramblings of a very small group of unhinged white racists.We value your comments!
-Please weigh in on our comment section below.
+If this is just about body counts, then we, as a country, need to deal with Islamism and illegal immigration before we get to fearing the ramblings of a very small group of unhinged white racists.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com